sphinx-labs/sphinx/specs/chugsplash-manager.md

 * There MUST NOT be any active bundle.
 * Approving a bundle MUST put the bundle in the `APPROVED` state.
 * Approving a bundle MUST make the approved bundle the active bundle.
-* The amount of ETH available in the ChugSplashManager to cover the cost of deployment MUST be greater than or equal to the estimated upper bound for the cost of the deployment.
-In other words, `address(this).balance - totalDebt - BUNDLE_EXECUTION_BOND_AMOUNT >= EXECUTION_COST_MULTIPLIER * totalGasUsed * tx.gasPrice`.
+* The balance of the ChugSplashManager minus the current totalDebt MUST be greater than BUNDLE_EXECUTION_BOND_AMOUNT ETH in its balance.
 * The ChugSplashManager MUST emit the event ChugSplashBundleApproved with the ID of the bundle as the only parameter.
 The ChugSplashManager MUST announce this event to the registry.

 ## Executing a ChugSplash action